Circulator Placement

 Avoiding air problems

 Air elimination through the last couple of decades has changed dramatically.
-Four or more decades ago, we had the circulator(s) located on the return piping of the boiler and air elimination was done by a B&G Airtrol fitting, pictured Below, mounted on the supply pipe with a dip tube into the boiler.
+Four or more decades ago, we had the circulator(s) located on the return piping of the boiler, and air elimination was done by a B&G Airtrol fitting, pictured below, mounted on the supply pipe with a dip tube into the boiler.
 The dip tube was low enough in the boiler that no air got into the supply piping.
-There was a bell looking fitting the dip tube came out of that collected the air went on to a ceiling mounted expansion tank.
+There was a bell-looking fitting that the dip tube came out of, which collected the air, and went on to a ceiling-mounted expansion tank.
 There were purge valves installed for zone purging of air when the boiler was installed or if the system needed draining for service.
 This application worked very well.

-As we continue to move forward with air elimination from hydronic systems about 1958 the manufacturer suggested moving the circulator from the return side to the supply side of the system.
-The reason for this was credit to the introduction of one-piece circulator.
-Prior to the one-piece circulator we had three-piece circulators.
-The three-piece circulators could move much more water for its size than the one-piece circulator.
+As we continue to move forward with air elimination from hydronic systems, about 1958, the manufacturer suggested moving the circulator from the return side to the supply side of the system.
+The reason for this is credited to the introduction of a one-piece circulator.
+Before the one-piece circulator, we had three-piece circulators.
+The three-piece circulators could move much more water for their size than the one-piece circulator.

 Let's look at a drawing when the circulator is not running.
-If there is no pump operation water pressure would be the same at any given altitude in the system.
-For instance, if we measure 4 feet from the floor and the water pressure is 14 PS I any of the system piping 4 feet off the floor would have 14 PSI.
-If we measure 15 feet off the floor and the pressure at that point would be 6 PSI any pipe at 15 feet off the floor would be 6 PSI.
+If there is no pump operation, water pressure would be the same at any given altitude in the system.
+For instance, if we measure four feet from the floor and the water pressure is 14 PSI, any of the system piping four feet off the floor would have 14 PSI.
+If we measure 15 feet off the floor, and the pressure at that point would be 6 PSI, any pipe at 15 feet off the floor would be 6 PSI

-When a circulator is running the pressure on the outlet side will always be higher than the inlet side of the circulator.
+When a circulator is running, the pressure on the outlet side will always be higher than the pressure on the inlet side of the circulator.
 The point where the expansion tank is connected to the system is called the point of no pressure change.
-This simply means if the system fill pressure was 12 PSI that pressure will always be 12 PSI unless we raise water temperature, drop the water temperature, manually fill, or drain the system.
-So, if the pressure does not change at the expansion tank connection the circulator can add system pressure or drop system pressure.
-The simple rule is whatever side of the circulator the expansion tank is on the pressure on that side of the circulator does not change.
+This means that if the system fills with pressure of 12 PSI, this pressure will remain constant unless we manually adjust the water temperature, fill the system, or drain it.
+So, if the pressure does not change at the expansion tank connection, the circulator can add system pressure or drop system pressure.
+The simple rule is that whatever side of the circulator the expansion tank is on, the pressure on that side of the circulator does not change.

 Circulator installed on return piping